yannickperrenet/kvstore/README.md

 # Single-threaded, in-memory, key-value store

-* Exposes server to add and delete keys
+* Exposes server to add and get keys
 * Server is single-threaded
 * Key-value pairs are stored in-memory and are never written to disk
 * R/W on store are all done sequentially

 What can you store?
 Bytes.
+ASCII only.

 Initial implementation:
-* Keys have size of `char *`
+* Keys and values have a constant, hard-coded, maximum size.
-* Values have size of `char *`

 Next levels of difficulty:
+- [x] Insert to overwrite value of existing key
-* Tests
+- [x] Tests
-* Error handling
+- [x] Error handling
+* Expose via HTTP server that listens on port to receive requests for inserting and retrieving keys.
 * Values can have much larger size.
 The bitcask value can come in here to describe a format for the memory
 * Hashmap to store keys (that map to values entries of bitcask paper that then map to locations in memory)
-* Expose via HTTP server that listens on port to receive requests for updating/inserting or retrieving keys.

 Specification:
 * #keys you can store